 Recommendation for rolls of paper: Pacon ArtKraft Paper Roll

 3. Paint Brushes

-Crayons are a childhood staple, no?
-My children now go back and forth between colored pencils and markers, but crayons were their go-to mark-making tool for years and often make an appearance on our current art table for projects such as camouflage coloring and melted crayon drawings.
+My kiddos have gone back and forth between colored pencils, markers, and crayons.
+Crayons are so versatile and often make an appearance on our art table for projects such as camouflage coloring and melted crayon drawings.

 From a pretty early age, my children preferred markers to crayons and I suspect it’s because the color from markers is much more vibrant and gratifying.
 For that reason, I suggest having a few different mark-making tools around to experiment with.

 Recommendation for toddlers: Crayola Ultra Clean Washable Markers